tractorcow/silverstripe-behat3/README.md

 ### Directory Structure

 As a convention, SilverStripe Behat tests live in a `tests/behat` subfolder of your module.
-You can create it with the following command:
+You can create it with the following commands:

+	mkdir -p mymodule/tests/behat/features/
-	mkdir -p mymodule/tests/behat/features/bootstrap/MyModule/Test/Behaviour
+	mkdir -p mymodule/tests/behat/src/

 ### FeatureContext